 The CEE National Board is made up of representatives from around Australia.
 The Board meets in person once a year and regularly by videoconference/ teleconference in order to manage and administer the college.
 Contact details of the board members are available on the Contact the CEE Board page.

-Lara was elected Vice Chair of the SENG National Board in 2009 and commenced as chair in October 2011 after the SENG AGM in Brisbane.
+Lara was Chair of the SENG National Board from October 2011 to October 2013.
 She is a Civil Engineer with 20 years’ experience in the water supply, sewerage and environmental industry.
 She has undertaken considerable work relating to Environmental Management Systems developed to ISO14001, including numerous internal, and second party audits and construction management plans.
 Other environmental and civil work includes detailed design, strategy/feasibility studies and environmental assessments.
 As project manager she has coordinated and managed technical specialists on a large number of projects, along with successful experience in community/stakeholder consultation and environmental impact studies.
 Lara has served on the local QLD chapter of SENG in various positions since 2003 and has been involved on the National Board since March 2006.
 She is committed to sustainability and strongly believes that we are all responsible for solving the problems of today’s society.
 We can do this by walking our talk and actively contributing to solutions where we are capable of doing so.

 Adrian Piani FIEAust, CPEng – Immediate Past Chair, Environmental College Board